Wahoo vs Garmin: Which cycling computer is best?

 When searching for the best bike computer, many riders' choice comes down to either a Garmin Edge or a Wahoo Elemnt unit.

-Sure, other brands are snapping at their heels, with the Hammerhead Karoo 2 being the stand-out competitor with its smartphone-derived hardware and software, as well as Bryton, Stages, Lezyne, SRM and others being in the mix, but Wahoo and Garmin lead the charge in marketshare.
+Sure, other brands are snapping at their heels, with the Hammerhead Karoo being the stand-out competitor with its smartphone-derived hardware and software.
+Other brands in the mix include Bryton, Lezyne, SRM and more, but Wahoo and Garmin lead the charge in marketshare.

-While Wahoo offers just two computers, the Elemnt Bolt and Elemnt Roam, the Garmin Edge cycling computer range is broader and includes five current models from the budget Edge 130 Plus up to the top spec Edge 1040.
+While Wahoo now offers three computers with the addition of the latest Elemnt Ace, which sits above the older Elemnt Roam and Elemnt Bolt (both now on version 2), the Garmin Edge cycling computer range is broader and includes six current models from the budget Edge 130 Plus up to the newest top spec Edge 1050.

-Garmin's latest generation computers also offer the option of solar charging, which has the potential to add extra run time.
+Some of Garmin's computers also offer the option of solar charging, which has the potential to add extra run time.
 Its higher spec computers include colour touchscreens too.

-In contrast, Wahoo computers are operated by buttons alone, although they're tightly connected to the Wahoo Elemnt smartphone app, which gives you a touchscreen interface to much of its functionality.
-Garmin has increased its integration with its Garmin Connect phone app in the latest generation Edge computers, but it still lags behind Wahoo in this regard.
+Garmin has increased its integration with its Garmin Connect phone app in its newer Edge computers, but it still lags behind Wahoo in this regard.

 If you're trying to decide whether a Wahoo or Garmin cycling computer is the best for you, we break down the pros and cons of each below.